ROUN-LEE-KOR/LiDAR-based-Mapping-Considering-Laser-Reflectivity-in-Indoor-Environments/README.md

 ## Scan filter
-> * This filter is made to filter out outlier from a reflective object (e.g. mirrors, glasses) in LiDAR measurements.
+> * This filter is made to filter out a reflective object (e.g. mirrors, glasses) in LiDAR measurements.
+> * This software is based on Velodyne VLP-16 LiDAR

 ## Example
 ![Alt text](docs/example.jpg)

 ## Requirements
-> * Based on Ubuntu 22.04 and ROS Humble
+> * Based on Ubuntu 20.04 and ROS Noetic (ROS1), Ubuntu 22.04 and ROS Humble (ROS2)
+> *
 > * Require Database for intensities of reflectors of the user's own environments ( In my cases, 15~20 is threshold )